-h.
+g.
 Stock options:

 On November 28, 2013, the board of directors approved the adoption of the 2013 Share Option Plan (the "2013 Plan").
-Under the 2013 Plan, the Company may grant its officers, directors, employees and consultants, Stock options, of the Company.
-Each Stock option granted shall be exercisable at such times and terms and conditions as the Board of Directors may specify in the applicable option agreement, provided that no option will be granted with a term in excess of 10 years.
+Under the 2013 Plan, the Company may grant its officers, directors, employees and consultants, stock options, of the Company.
+Each stock option granted shall be exercisable at such times and terms and conditions as the Board of Directors may specify in the applicable option agreement, provided that no option will be granted with a term in excess of 10 years.

-Upon the adoption of the 2013 ESOP the Company reserved for issuance 1,000,000 shares of ordinary shares, NIS 0.25 par value each.
+Upon the adoption of the 2013 Plan the Company reserved for issuance 2,500,000 shares of ordinary shares, NIS 0.25 par value each.
+As of December 31, 2018, the Company had 1,215,000 shares available for future grant under the 2013 Plan.